Scarpa Alien RS Review

 When they work well, the Alien RS boots do work well.
 They open wide for getting your foot in and out, the "Boa" forefoot tension system is brilliant, and the upper cuff buckle essentially replaces up to four different moves with one snap.
 To keep the weight light, the entire upper cuff closes with a lever actuating strings.
 But these strings can break — one tester has had multiple strings break.
 All our testers had the cam-lock clasp that tensions the string slip.
 These two issues are related: the string slipping through the cam-lock abrades the string and weakens it.
 Our test team finally remedied the situation with a knot tied behind the cam-lock to eliminate slippage.
 With time, the string will wear out in other locations as well.

 Ease of use is something both compromised and enhanced by the lightweight design of the Alien RS.
 The systems all work very well, as long as they stay intact.
 However, if any part of the string fails, you must replace the string before you can ski.
 If the Boa closure fails, the boot will perform very poorly, if at all.
 Heavier boots with more buckles and more robust materials do not suffer these same problems.
 Compare them to the "four buckle" boots, which have four buckles, plus a Velcro strap and separate ski/walk mode lever.
 These are more like a six-part security system.
 The Alien RS is truly just two parts.
-The Editors' Choice Atomic Hawx, Top Pick Lange XT, and Best Buy Dynafit Radical Boot all have these six parts.
-The quickest transition between uphill and down and vice versa requires four moves.
-However, if any one (or even two) of those six parts fails, the ski boots will still work.
-A transition from up to down or vice versa with the Alien RS truly only requires one step.
-However, if either of the two clasps fails, the entire boot is virtually useless for downhill travel.

 You don't purchase boots like this for the value.
 But, when compared to race class boots, the Alien RS is quite a steal.
 It approximates their performance, adds some benefits, and costs half what the big dogs do.
 As compared to "regular" ski touring boots, the Alien RS is right in the mix, price wise.

 This is an easy Top Pick award winner.
 It is purpose built for a narrow niche and executes within that niche very well.
 For fast-paced ski touring and ski mountaineering, the Alien RS stays out of your way when you need it to, and supports just enough.
+For a specialized product, the Alien RS scores surprisingly well.
+With super high marks in weight and uphill performance, the overall score holds up pretty well against significant compromises in downhill performance and warmth.